Institute for Neurocognitive Research: History

-The Institute was founded by Russian scientist Stanislav Kozlovsky, prominent researcher, studied under RAE Academician and American Academy of Arts and Sciences member Eugene Sokolov, and RAS Corresponding Member Boris Velichkovsky.
+The Institute was founded by Russian scientist Stanislav Kozlovsky, prominent researcher, studied under Russian Academy of Education Academician and American Academy of Arts and Sciences member Eugene Sokolov, and RAS Corresponding Member Boris Velichkovsky.
 Before founding the Institute, Kozlovsky worked for over 20 years in the Department of Psychophysiology at Lomonosov Moscow State University, where he conducted research and taught core courses in neuroscience, including psychophysiology, the physiology of sensory systems, tomographic methods, artificial intelligence in psychology, and methods of data processing and analysis.

 Since its inception, the organization has sought to advance the understanding of cognitive processes and the neural mechanisms underlying them.
 During this time, the Institute has contributed to numerous studies and established itself as an important research center in Russia.

 In recent years, the Institute has begun to expand its research initiatives, focusing on new technologies in neuroscience, such as novel neuroimaging methods and the application of artificial intelligence in cognitive research.
 However, in 2024, the Institute for Neurocognitive Research was recognized as a “foreign agent” by the Russian Ministry of Justice, which led to the suspension of its activities and the interruption of many studies.